jrie/kisslib/README.md

 Upcoming requests / git version implements which are not included in any other release:

 * ~~Save the application window size on exit and restore it on startup~~
+* Try to set colors for particular ebook genres in the ebook overview list, for example blue for "IT" books, and any other color for "romance/classics" books, any other choosen color, perhaps pre-defined color values to pick from or in form of a color picker
 * Add parsing/read out of cover images from ebooks, showing a thumbnail in "edit ebook details" dialog
 * Add a GtkAppChooserDialog to select a launcher for a particular ebook file type
 * Use threading for read out routines to keep the UI responsive and remove requirement of gtk_main_iteration_do of GTK

 * your feedback and feature suggestions! (please open an issue or contact me by email)